Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Hierarchy of the classes of correlations for Werner-like states

-In Fig.~\ref{fig:ExpWS}(b), we plotted $B(\rho_W)$ in comparison to the numerically calculated $B(\rho^E_W)$ for the experimentally generated Werner states $\rho^E_W(p)$ for a number of values of the mixing parameter $p$ and fixed $q=0.1$.
-Analogous results for the Bell nonlocality measure $B(\rho_{\rm GW})$ for the GWSs generated experimentally, $\rho^E_{\rm GW}(p;q=0.1)$, are shown in Fig.~\ref{fig:ExpGWS}(b) in comparison to the ideal GWSs, $\rho_{\rm GW}(p;q=0.1)$.
-Note that $B(\rho_{\rm GW})>0$ if $p>p'_B$ (see also Table~\ref{table2}) assuming $q=0.1$ or $0.9$, which is clearly larger than the corresponding threshold $1/\sqrt{2}$ for Werner's states.
-Both Figs.~\ref{fig:ExpWS}(b) and ~\ref{fig:ExpGWS}(b) show a relatively good agreement of our experimental results compared to the corresponding theoretical predictions.
-More details about the accuracy of our experimental results was given in Sec.~\ref{ch:Experiment}.
+In Fig.~\ref{fig:ExpWS}(b), we plot $B(\rho_{\rm W})$ in comparison to the numerically calculated $B(\rho^E_W)$ for the experimental Werner states $\rho^E_W(p)$ for various values of the mixing parameter $p$ and fixed $q=0.9$.
+Analogous results for the Bell nonlocality measure $B(\rho_{\rm GW})$ for the GWSs generated experimentally, $\rho^E_{\rm GW}(p;q=0.9)$, are shown in Fig.~\ref{fig:ExpGWS}(b) in comparison to those for the ideal GWSs, $\rho_{\rm GW}(p;q=0.9)$.
+Note that $B(\rho_{\rm GW})>0$ if $p>p'_B$ (see also Table~\ref{table2}) assuming $q=0.9$ or $0.1$, which is clearly larger than the corresponding threshold value $1/\sqrt{2}$ for the Werner states.
+Both Figs.~\ref{fig:ExpWS}(b) and~\ref{fig:ExpGWS}(b) show a relatively good agreement of our experimental results compared to the corresponding theoretical predictions.
+More details about the accuracy of our experimental results are given in Sec.~\ref{ch:Experiment}.